vulinh64/vulinh64.github.io/blog/2025-08-13-smaller-spring-boot-docker-image.md

 ## The Results

 This approach typically shrinks your images by 60-80%!
-That's like going from a SUV to a smart car – same functionality, way less bulk, and your wallet will thank you when those storage bills come in.
+That's like going from an SUV to a smart car – same functionality, way less bulk, and your wallet will thank you when those storage bills come in.

 As you can see, the image size is around 150 MB, compared to what might have been 400-500 MB initially with "naive" full JDK inclusion method.